DamianEjlli/Machine-Learning-classification-projects/README.md

 # Machine Learning Projects
-In this repository are included a/some project(s) that have done in supervised learning (classification and regression) for IBM certifications.
+In this repository are included some projects that I have done in supervised learning (classification and regression) and unsupervised learning for IBM certifications.
-The project contains pdf version(s) of the main jupyter notebook file(s).
+The project contains pdf versions of the main jupyter notebook files.